apparebit/prettypretty/docs/src/deepdive/macropower.md

 of language-supported extension mechanisms for Rust and Python, i.e., macros for Rust and dunder methods for Python.
 By comparison, Java's attributes are just that, inert annotations that require external tools for processing, and the C preprocessor amounts to a somewhat confounding template engine only.
+In other words, the key difference between Rust's and Java's attributes is that Rust has a language-supported means for acting on them.

+### The Popularity of Rust Macros

 <img src=macropower/most-downloaded.png
      alt="screenshot of crates.io's most downloaded list"